SidRoberts/container/README.md

 * `resolve()` is where you can actually write your service code.

 A service may depend on another service in order to function.
-By using the names from `getName()`, you can access other services via the `resolve()` method's parameters  Here, we'll create another service that requires the 'config' service:
+By using the names from `getName()`, you can access other services via the `resolve()` method's parameters.
+Here, we'll create another service that requires the 'config' service:

 ```php
 namespace MyApp\Service;